SONM [old] Market Cap Achieves $53.43 Million (SNM)

-SONM [old] (CURRENCY:SNM) traded flat against the dollar during the 1 day period ending at 23:00 PM E.T. on March 7th.
-One SONM [old] coin can now be purchased for $0.15 or 0.00000452 BTC on major exchanges.
-Over the last week, SONM [old] has traded flat against the dollar.
-SONM [old] has a market capitalization of $53.43 million and approximately $88,593.00 worth of SONM [old] was traded on exchanges in the last 24 hours.
+SONM [old] (CURRENCY:SNM) traded flat against the dollar during the 24-hour period ending at 16:00 PM ET on March 13th.
+SONM [old] has a market cap of $53.43 million and $88,593.00 worth of SONM [old] was traded on exchanges in the last day.
+One SONM [old] coin can now be bought for about $0.15 or 0.00000452 BTC on popular cryptocurrency exchanges.
+During the last seven days, SONM [old] has traded flat against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.